guilhermehenschel/HearthScryParser/README.md

   "remove_tainted" : "True" # Some games are considered Tainted and you might want to remove them from your list

 }

+To use Html Report

+python html_report_writer.py

+The software will read the itens on the Data/ folder